aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-10.md

 that the RNG would still be slow, but might be able to cast off the need for XORing with a CSPRNG.
-  * Wikipedia seems to indicate that some high-speed hardware RNGs utilize feedback to help with biasing, but give no real indication of just what kind of feedback.
+  * Wikipedia seems to indicate that some high-speed hardware RNGs utilize feedback to help with biasing, but gives no real indication of just what kind of feedback.
 I don't see how any analog feedback could be happening without blowing up the signal.
 However, Linear Feedback Shift Registers (LFSR) are common in cryptographic modules.
 I suspect this might be what Wikipedia was